SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 ![monte_carlo_quantile](../assets/monte_carlo_quantile.png)

-Note that here we used the quantile bounds, which default to `[0.05,0.95]` in the `MonteCarloSummary` constructor.
+Note that here we used the quantile bounds, which default to `[0.05,0.95]` in the `EnsembleSummary` constructor.
 We can change to standard error of the mean bounds using `ci_type=:SEM` in the plot recipe.

 ## Example 3: Using the Reduction to Halt When Estimator is Within Tolerance